reyar/Statsomat/README.md

-# Statsomat
-Example CSV datasets to be used with the Statsomat apps.
+# Example CSV datasets to be used with the Statsomat apps https://statsomat.com

 Data details: